sanger-tol/asg-assembly-course-2021/practical_tutorial.md

     awk '$2!=0' $sample.k21.hist > tmp/$sample.k21.hist
     mv tmp/$sample.k21.hist $sample.k21.hist

-<ins>Obs</ins>: Because we don’t have enough time to wait for your kmer count to finish, we have generated the final results for you.
-Now, you need to take this final histogram file and plot on genomescope.
+<ins>Obs</ins>: As running a KMC database requires a significant amount of time to finish, we have generated the final results for you.
+Now, you need to take the final histogram file and plot it with genomescope.
 You can use the [online browser version](http://qb.cshl.edu/genomescope/genomescope2.0/) or you can use the command lines bellow:

 change to the working folder: